Arkansas

 New Cases:

-- The rate of new lung cancer cases is 76 and significantly higher than the national rate of 57.
+- The rate of new lung cancer cases in Arkansas is 68.2 and significantly higher than the national rate of 52.8.

-- Arkansas ranks 49th among all states, placing it in the bottom tier.
+- Arkansas ranks 47th among all states, placing it in the below average tier.

 5-Year Survival Rate:

-- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) in Arkansas is 21%, which is significantly lower than the national rate of 25%.
+- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) is 29.7% nationally.

 Early Diagnosis: